Chern classes of conformal blocks: Abstract

 \section{Abstract}

-We derive a formula for the Chern classes of the bundles of conformal blocks on $\mnb$ and explicitly compute some special cases.
+We derive a formula for the Chern classes of the bundles of conformal blocks on $\mnb$ associated to simple finite dimensional Lie algebras and explore its conseqences in more detail for $\mg{g} = \mg{sl}_2$ and for arbitrary $\mg{g}$ and level $1$.
+We also give a method for computing the first Chern class of such bundles on $\mgnb$ for $g>0$.

-\subsection{Introduction}
+\section{Introduction}

-The mathematical theory of conformal blocks of Tsuchiya--Kanie \cite{tsuchiya-kanie} and Tsuchiya--Ueno--Yamada \cite{TUY} gives rise to a family of vector bundles on $\ov{\mc{M}}_{g,n}$, the moduli stack of stable $n$-pointed curves of genus $g$, parametrised by a simple Lie algebra $\mg{g}$, a non-negative integer $\ell$ called the level, and an $n$-tuple of dominant weights for $\mg{g}$ of ``level $\ell$''.
-The ranks of these bundles are given by the celebrated Verlinde formula (see \cite{sorger-verlinde} for a survey); the purpose of this article is to investigate the other Chern classes of these bundles, the rank being $c_0$, with an emphasis on $c_1$ or the determinant bundle.
+The mathematical theory of conformal blocks of Tsuchiya--Kanie \cite{tsuchiya-kanie} and Tsuchiya--Ueno--Yamada \cite{TUY} gives rise to a family of vector bundles, parametrised by a simple Lie algebra $\mg{g}$, a non-negative integer $\ell$ called the level, and an $n$-tuple of dominant weights for $\mg{g}$ of ``level $\ell$'', on $\mgnb$, the moduli stack of stable $n$-pointed curves of genus $g$.
+The ranks of these bundles are given by the celebrated Verlinde formula (see \cite{sorger-verlinde} for a survey); the purpose of this article is to investigate the Chern classes of these bundles, with an emphasis on $c_1$ or the determinant bundle.

-The bundles of conformal blocks have been objects of interest for algebraic geometers ever since it was realised that they can be described in terms of sections of natural line bundles on suitable moduli stacks of parabolic principal bundles on curves.
-However, our motivation for studying these bundles is the hope that we will get some insight into the geometry of the moduli stacks $\ov{\mc{M}}_{g,n}$ themselves.
-Our main result, Theorem \ref{thm:chern}, is a formula for the Chern classes of the bundles of conformal blocks on $\mnb$.
-The main tool that we use for this is the KZ connection on the restriction of these bundles to $M_{0,n}$.
-The rest of the paper consists in obtaining consequences of this formula in some special cases, principally for $\mg{g} = sl_2$ and any level and for arbitrary $\mg{g}$ and level $1$.
-For $\mg{g} = sl_2$, we show that the non-zero determinants of conformal blocks of level $1$ form a basis of $\pic(\mnb)_{\Q}$ (Theorem \ref{thm:basis}).
-For what we call the critical level, we show that the bundles are pullbacks from suitable GIT quotients $(\P^1)^n \sslash SL_2$ (Theorem \ref{thm:crit}); in general they are pulled back from suitable moduli spaces of weighted stable curves constructed by Hassett (Proposition \ref{prop:hassett}).
+These bundles of conformal blocks have been objects of interest to algebraic geometers ever since it was realised that they can be described in terms of sections of natural line bundles on suitable moduli stacks of parabolic principal bundles on curves.
+However, our motivation for studying these bundles is the hope that we will get some insight into the geometry of the moduli stacks $\mgnb$ themselves, especially when $g=0$.
+The reason for this is that the bundles of conformal blocks on $\mnb$ are generated by global sections, hence their Chern classes are all nef.
+In particular, considering the first Chern classes of these bundles we get a large collection of elements in the cone of nef divisors of $\mnb$ and our goal is to describe the classes so obtained.

-In the final section we discuss some questions that we have not been able to answer.